Go Ad-Free

 logoThe People's Perspective on Medicine

 Based on informal polling, most of our readers hate prescription drug ads!
-We often discover that many health professionals, including physicians and pharmacists, also despise drug commercials on TV.
+We often discover that many health professionals, including physicians, pharmacists and nurses, also despise drug commercials on TV.
 About the only folks who seem to love them are drug and media companies that are making big bucks off these ads.
-On June 12, 2025 Senators Bernie Sanders and Angus King introduced the “End Prescription Drug Ads Now Act.”
-It would prohibit direct-to-consumer prescription drug advertising by pharmaceutical companies.
-There are also rumors that HHS and the FDA are working on plans to make commercials for prescription drugs much more challenging for pharmaceutical manufacturers.
+Has the Food and Drug Administration figured out a way to reform pharmaceutical ads?
+An announcement from the FDA and HHS (Health and Human Services) on September 9, 2025, suggests that we could be in for some critical changes.
+We are excited.
+Could this be the beginning of the end for Pharma commercials?

-How Big Pharma And Media Companies Will Fight To Keep Prescription Drug Ads:
+How Big Pharma and Media Companies Will Fight To Keep Prescription Drug Ads:

 The pharmaceutical industry spends a ton of money on drug ads.
 This should come as no surprise to anyone who watches TV or streams videos on an electronic device.

 Commercials for Skyrizi, Rinvoq, Dupixent, Farxiga, Wegovy and Jardiance are just a few of the brands you have probably seen advertised.
-Some pharmaceutical commercials appear so often that the drug company has decided all they need to do is mention the name of the product.
+Some pharmaceutical commercials appear so often that drug companies have decided all they need to do is mention the name of the product.
 These “reminder ads” do not tell you what the drug is prescribed for or warn about adverse reactions.
 The assumption is that you have already seen so many commercials that all they need to do is remind you of the name to reinforce brand recognition.

 How much do drug companies spend on prescription drug ads?
 That number is hard to determine accurately.
-A Bloomberg report (June 17, 2025) states:

 “Companies spent $10.8 billion in 2024 on direct-to-consumer pharmaceutical advertising in total, according to a report from the advertising data firm MediaRadar.”